spheraTest/delivery-driver-kata/README.md

 ## Scenerio

-You are a delivery driver and you would like to calculate how much money you will earn for working deliveries for a day.
+You are a delivery driver and you would like to calculate how much money you will earn for working deliveries in a day.
-Your deliver for Amazon, UPS, and FedEx.
+You deliver for Amazon, UPS, and FedEx.
 You only deliver for one company per day.
 Amazon Pays you $21 an hour.
 UPS Pays you $17 an hour.